Joint Order Selection, Allocation, Batching and Picking for Large Scale Warehouses: Experiments

 \subsection{Generation of Instances}

-We based the generation of instances on the problem definition in section~\ref{problem-definition} and on the following assumptions: \begin{itemize} \item Each zone in the warehouse is based on a two-dimensional grid, where one axis (the aisles) is freely walkable, and the second axis (the racks) is only walkable along the three cross-aisles.
-The layout is depicted in Figure~\ref{fig:zonelayout}. \item For each zone, there is exactly one depot (modeled as a single node) at coordinates $\text{rack}=0$ and $\text{aisle}=0$. \end{itemize} These assumptions aim at simplifying the instance format, while at the same time keeping the instances realistic.
+The instance generation is based on the problem definition (Section~\ref{problem-definition}) and these assumptions: \begin{itemize} \item Each zone in the warehouse is based on a two-dimensional grid, where one axis (the aisles) is freely walkable, and the second axis (the racks) is only walkable along the three cross-aisles.
+The layout is depicted in Figure~\ref{fig:zonelayout}. \item Each zone has exactly one depot (modeled as a single node) at $\text{rack}=0$ and $\text{aisle}=0$. \end{itemize} These assumptions aim at simplifying the instance format, while at the same time keeping the instances realistic.

-We generated a total of 15 instances and divided them equally into three categories: small, medium and large.
-The categorization is based on the number of orders, items, zones as well as aisles and racks in each zone.
-Details about these parameters are summarized in Table~\ref{tab:instance-dimensions}.
-Individual instance details are given in Table~\ref{tab:instances-details}.
+We generated 15 instances equally divided into three categories: small, medium and large, based on the number of orders, items, zones.
+A zone always has 100 aisles and 100 racks.
+See Table~\ref{tab:instance-parameters-details} for details about the parameters for the categories and the individual instances.